Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Methods

-\end{widetext} where $B$ is the set of body types, $b_i$ is the body type corresponding to qubit $i$, $s_i$ is the $i^\text{th}$ car instance in the sequence~$S$, $J^\prime_{s_i,s_{i+1}}$ is the coupling strength assigned by the relation between the adjacent cars~$s_i, s_{i+1} \in S$, $J_{ij}$ is the total coupling strength between the pair of qubits corresponding to body types $i$ and $j$, $E$ are the edges in the Ising Hamiltonian's corresponding Ising graph with non-zero coupling, $A$ is the number of adjacent pairs of cars in the sequence $S$ with the same body type, $C$ specifies an integer constant, and $\mathbb{N}$ denotes the set of natural numbers.
-Equation~\ref{eq:bpsp_hamiltonian_relabel_indices} is obtained by summing over the set of edges in the Ising graph while separating the $j=k$ terms (where adjacent cars have the same body type) and relabelling the indices such that~$i$ and~$j$ refer to body types that correspond to nodes in an Ising graph.
+where $J_{ij}$ is the total coupling strength between the pair of qubits corresponding to body types $i$ and $j$, $E$ are the edges in the Ising Hamiltonian's corresponding Ising graph with non-zero coupling, and $C$ specifies an integer constant.
+A detailed derivation of this expression is included in App.~\ref{sec:bpsp-hamiltonian-derivation}.

 The Ising graph approaches 4-regular and $J_{ij} = \pm 1$ couplings with the distribution $P(J_{ij} = -1) = 2/3$ and $P(J_{ij} = 1) = 1/3$ as the problem size increases~\cite{streif2021beating}.
 Note that the BPSP Ising Hamiltonian is in the same form as the Hamiltonian for integer weighted MAX-CUT